 If you are looking for something harder, Los Pinos Peak via the Bell View Trail is one to meet that challenge.
 This over 14 mile hike takes you up to the gorgeous peak climbing almost 2,400 feet in elevation.
 It is a hot one and the last push is quite steep.
 You’ll definitely feel accomplished tackling this mountain!
 Please note, all trails are closed three days after a rain storm to allow the ground to dry.

 The Arroyo campground is the only campground located inside O’Neill Regional Park.
 It is quite expansive with 79 campsites varying in size.
-Larger get together can utilize the eight large group campsites for parties of 17 or more and five equestrian campsites, each equipped with horse corrals, barbeques, and fire pits.
+Larger get togethers can utilize the eight large group campsites for parties of 17 or more and five equestrian campsites, each equipped with horse corrals, barbeques, and fire pits.
 Reservations for groups of 17 or more can be made by calling the park office at (949) 923-2260.

 Both Ronald W. Caspers Wilderness Park and O’Neill Regional Park are managed by OC Parks and are available for camping all year around.
 Here is what you need to know to camp: